zestypanda/Games/README.md

 # Games
-Design MineSweeper and Snake game
+Implement MineSweeper and Snake game in C++ using object-oriented principles